 Not sure where to start?
-Then check out Jessica Ennis-Hill’s golden rules for exercising safely during pregnancy
+Then check out Jess' safety rules for pregnancy workouts

 We’ve all heard the myths and misconceptions surrounding exercising when pregnant, but the ‘right’ pregnancy exercise is actually completely safe and actually recommended for the your health and the health of your baby.

 For pregnant women with no contraindications, the Chief Medical Officer advises at least 150 minutes of ‘moderate intensity’ exercise every week.
 When it comes to what exercise you do and how you go about it, there are some golden rules to follow, which we’ll round up for you here…

 1. Choose your type of pregnancy exercise carefully